Community of Madrid: Sports

 According to a 2010 study by the National Sports Council (CSD), madrilenians led the country in terms of grassroots sports practice.

 Roughly a 52% of the regional population between 15 and 75 years old practised one sports modality, while a 10% of the population between 15 and 75 years old practised two or more sports.
 The most practised sports modalities were: fitness gymnastics (43.6%), football (22.1%), swimming (20.7%), cycling (19.6%), jogging/running (16.2%), padel (9.9%), athletics (8.3%), basketball (6.9%), other football modalities (6.6%), hiking (6.1%), martial arts (4.5%), body-building (3.5%), shooting/hunting (0.9%), and recreational fishing (0.2%).

 Association football is the most popular sport in Spain in terms of passive following.
-The Madrid Football Federation is the governing body of the sport of football in region.
+The Madrid Football Federation is the governing body of the sport of football in the region.
 The Community of Madrid has its own autonomous team, the Madrid autonomous football team, taking part in friendly fixtures.
 It currently has 2 top flight men's football teams: Real Madrid and Atlético Madrid.
 The first of them, Real Madrid, has become one of the most valuable sports teams in the planet.

 The regional administration had its own big track and field stadium, "La Peineta", inaugurated in 1994.
 It was later transferred to the Madrid City Council, becoming the center of two unsuccessful bids of the city of Madrid to the Summer Olympics.